-may be the equivalent of the following pyk expression:
+may correspond to the following pyk expression:

-parenthesis var x plus var y end parenthesis square equals var x square plus two times var x times var y plus var y square $^4$
+parenthesis var x plus var y end parenthesis square equals var x square plus two times var x times var y plus var y square 4

-Thus, in time one can "tell" one's mathematics to a computer and it will generate a file written in pyk, which will then be the source for precisely one Logiweb page.
-This is also the reason why pyk is case sensitive, that is, the pyk code cannot be in capital letters.
+Thus, eventually one will be able to "tell" one's mathematics to a computer and it will generate a file written in pyk, which will then be the source for precisely one Logiweb page.
+This is also the reason why pyk "is" case sensitive, that is, the pyk code cannot be in capital letters.